*Video at the end of post.

 “But My faithfulness and My mercy shall be with him, And in My name his horn shall be exalted” (Psalm 89.24 NKJV).

 What we see from King David’s words is that his very strength was reliant on God’s strength.
 This means that when we rely on God, He gives us His strength.
 When we don’t rely on God, we give that strength to the enemy.
 How do we make sure to hold onto God’s strength?
 The Old Testament prophesies the Horn of David, which is Jesus Christ, God in the Flesh, come to bring God’s salvation and strength to the World.
 Jesus is our Horn of Strength today.
+By His grace, He fulfilled the Law that condemns us, and left us with only one command with 3 parts: Love God, love others, love ourselves.
+The Horn of David has given us His righteousness, so we are no longer condemned by the Law.

 “There I will make the horn of David grow; I will prepare a lamp for My Anointed” (Psalm 132.17 NKJV).